 Here Comes the Fish!

 The fish: Barbecued whole trout.
 A bit on the dry side – the fire maybe too hot.
 We are all stuffed.
 I am toasted out, brandied and vodka-ed out.
-The wind is getting rather strong and I am getting a bit coolish in my little cotton shirt and short denim skirt.
 But the party is not over yet.

 Here come the apples, the peaches, the cherries, the water melons, followed by a box the size of a coffin full of bakery pastries.
 Enough, you think?
 Certainly not.